michalczukm/typescript-who-even-need-template-literal-types-presentation/presentation/slides.md

 layout: quote
 ---

+# "We generally recommend that people use <span class="text-teal-700">ahead-of-time generation for large string unions</span>, but this is useful in smaller cases."

+from TypeScript documentation

+---
+layout: quote
+---

 # "When overused, template literals, <span class="text-teal-700">can give your IDE a hard time</span> as they can get quite complex and CPU consuming, <span class="text-teal-700">especially when combined with recursion</span>.

 <div v-click>